MantasVI/web/README.md

-# League of Legends Information Portal
+# Movie & Series Catalog Web Application

 ## Overview

-A Laravel-based web application that provides League of Legends players with access to champion information, skins, items, and runes using Riot Games' Data Dragon API.
-The platform includes user authentication and dynamic content retrieval from external APIs.
+A web application built with Laravel 12 that allows users to browse movies and TV series, create accounts, manage favorites, and provides administrators with content management capabilities.

 ## Features